Vencoders/PU-AT/README.md

 ```
 You will see the input and output results in the folder log/PU-AT.

-The training and testing mesh files can be downloaded from GoogleDrive.

-Evaluation code
-We provide the evaluation code.
-In order to use it, you need to install the CGAL library.
-Please refer this link and PU-Net to install this library.
-Then:

 Related Repositories
 The original code framework is rendered from "PUGAN_pytorch".
 It is developed by Haolin Liu at The Chinese University of HongKong.